socrata/datasync/resources/preferences-config.md

 Once you have entered all the SMTP settings, you should test they are valid by clicking “Test SMTP Settings”.
 If all goes well click “Save” in the preferences window.
 Finally, test running your job to make sure both the target dataset and the log dataset get properly updated (one new row will be created in the log dataset each time a job is run).

-{#chunking-config}<p>&nbsp;</p>

 ### Chunking Configuration

 Chunking is handled automatically according to the defaults set in Datasync, though in some cases it may be necessary or preferable to adjust the defaults.
 Two options are avaible:

   - `Chunking filesize threshold`: If the CSV/TSV file size is less than this, the entire file will be sent in one chunk.
 The default value is 10 MB.
   - `Chunk size`:  The number of rows to send in each chunk.
+The default value is 10,000 rows.
 This is only respected if the entire file is not sent in a single chunk because of the `Chunking filesize threshold`.
-The default value is 10,000 rows.

  To modify the defaults go to Edit -> Preferences and modify the numbers.

-{#proxy-config}
 ### Proxy Configuration

-If you must operate behind a proxy server, DataSync can be configured to use an authenticated or unauthenticated server.
+You can configure DataSync ot use an authenticated or unauthenticated proxy server.
 Please note, this option is only available for [Standard replace jobs]({{ site.root }}/guides/setup-standard-job.html) and only if choosing 'via HTTP using Delta-importer-2'.
 At minimum, the following options will need to be set:

   - `Proxy Host`: The fully qualified host name of the proxy server, e.g. https://myProxyServer.com.
   - `Proxy Port`:  The port that the proxy server listens on, e.g. 8080